 Enter your details into the form below and you will get instant access to your Free Meal Planner which you can print out and start using immediately.

 If you would prefer to create your own meal planner, simply list the days of the week on the left and have up to four columns with the headings Breakfast, Lunch, Dinner and Snacks.
 When you first start meal planning, there is no need to try and plan for every meal.
 Start slowly and begin with dinner.
 As you become more comfortable you can begin to add in other meals too.

 If you don't want to print our your meal plan, you can purchase my paperback 52 Week Meal Planner which is available on Amazon.
 This planner contains 52 Meal Planners, 52 Shopping Lists, 20 Recipe Logs for recording your favourite recipes, a favourite foods list and money saving hints and tips.

 2. Write a list of favourite meals to include on your meal plan

 Begin by writing a list of your favourite meals which you know you and your family enjoy eating.
 You will be surprised how many slots you will be able to fill just from these meals.

 3. Allocate Meals to Days

 Using your list of favourite meals, start to allocate a meal to each day of the week.
-If you have less time during the week than at the weekends make sure you put easy to cook meals on your busier days and leave the more time consuming meals for when you have more time to spend cooking.
+If you have less time during the week than at the weekends make sure you put easy to cook or slow cooker meals on your busier days and leave the more time consuming meals for when you have more time to spend cooking.